 Abstract.
 The endpoint responses of prebiotic fiber intervention are highly individualized and their associations with pretreatment gut microbiota have been previously reported.
-The missing link between baseline microbiota and endpoint heterogeneity is dynamics, yet its temporal pattern and role in transforming variations from start to end remain poorly understood.
+The missing dynamic link between baseline microbiota and endpoint heterogeneity is important for deeper understanding of the delicate individualized response of gut microbiota to prebiotic fiber intervention and provide personalized nutrition guidance, yet its temporal pattern and role in transforming variations from start to end remain poorly understood.
 Here we administered inulin and resistant starch from maize to adult mice that carry distinct microbiota and monitored the dynamics of microbiome profiles and short-chain fatty acids (SCFAs) over four weeks.
 We found that inulin is more capable of stimulating production of SCFAs than resistant starch.
-In the majority of mice, inulin induced biphasic changes in SCFAs concentration and microbiota biodiversity, both of which were quickly perturbed in short-term but only partially recovered even under sustainable inulin supply.
+Longitudinally, inulin induced biphasic changes in SCFAs production and microbiota biodiversity, both of which were quickly perturbed in short-term but only partially recovered even under sustainable inulin supply.
 We further identified a consortium of five inulin responders that collectively shape short-term microbiota dynamics through an activation-then-competition mechanism.
 The observed dynamical responses depend on baseline microbiota composition and the baseline-dependency was found in 10%-20% bacterial species and the majority of SCFAs.
 In accordance with previous human studies, the strong baseline effects pose a great challenge to extrapolate prediction of SCFA concentration from gut microbiota to unobserved baseline composition.
-Our study reveals time- and baseline-dependence of dietary fiber responses as major challenges for attainable and robust personalized nutritional therapies.
+Our study reveals time- and baseline-dependence of dietary fiber responses as major challenges merit further study for attainable and robust personalized nutritional therapies.

 Keywords: mouse, dietary fiber intervention, gut microbiome, time-series, dynamics, short-chain fatty acids, ecological network, biphasic responses, inulin, resistant starch